 156th Annual Conference, Dartmouth 2018

-The Devonshire Association’s 156th Annual Conference and AGM will be held at the Royal Castle Hotel and the Flavel Centre, Dartmouth from Friday to Sunday, 1–3 June 2018.
+The Devonshire Association’s 156th Annual Conference and AGM was held at the Royal Castle Hotel and the Flavel Arts Centre in Dartmouth from Friday to Sunday, 1–3 June 2018.

 After the last few years visiting inland towns for our annual conference and AGM, this year sees us making a welcome return to the coast.
 Dartmouth, one of the county’s most beautifully situated and visually delightful ancient ports, has played a distinguished role in Devon’s maritime history over many centuries.